Tyler Herman is a UX/UI Product Designer

 • Allow for tracking of the whole sales process, existing customer sales and sales contracts

 One of the early issues with some customers was seeing the value of the data but not of the product.
 They were used to buying data from providers and wanted to know why they couldn’t do the same with us.
-So it was our job to change this mindset but showing the value of getting our data in the hands of all their employees.
+So it was our job to change this mindset by showing the value of getting our data in the hands of all their employees.

 Solution